novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 pipelineModel.save("target/customer-churn-model/pipeline")
 env.execute("Save PipelineModel")
 ```
-Do not forget to call `execute` method to trigger model saving task to disk.
+Do not forget to call `execute` method to trigger model saving at the specified path.

 In the result we will get the following metadata and data on disk: